ocoffey/csc-211-su18/assignments/a03/readme.md

 1. Interval.
 Write a program that reads a floating point number and prints `yes` if the number is in the interval [-1,1), and `no` otherwise.

 1. Exp.
 Write a program that reads an integer `n` and prints the value of `e`.
 The value of `e` (Euler's number) is equal to the series: 1/0! + 1/1! + 1/2! + 1/3! + ... + 1/n!.
-Your result should be displayed using 10 decimal places (pad zeros to the right if necessary)
+Your result should be displayed using 10 decimal places (pad zeros to the right if necessary).

 1. TBA